sandhyabommidi2006/FUTURE_ML_02/README.md

 Dataset Used:

-IT Service Ticket Classification Dataset.csv
+IT Service Ticket Classification Dataset (Kaggle)

 The dataset contains:

 * Ticket Description
 * Ticket Category

+Note: Since the dataset did not contain priority labels, High, Medium, and Low priorities were generated using predefined business rules, and a separate classifier was trained on these generated labels.

 ---